 Obesity

-Obesity is described as a bodily condition characterized by excessive deposition or storage of fat in adipose tissue resulting from excess consumption of food.
+Obesity is characterized by excessive storage of fat in the adipose tissue resulting from excess consumption of food.
 Obesity can occur at any age in either sex.
-Its incidence is higher in persons who consume more food and lead sedentary lives.
+Its incidence is higher in people who consume large quantities of food, especially processed foods, and lead sedentary lives.
 Among women, obesity is liable to occur after pregnancy and at menopause.
-A woman usually gains about 12 kgs. weight during pregnancy.
-Part of this is an increase in the adipose tissue which serves as a store against the demands of lactation.
-Many women gain more and retain part of this weight.
-They become progressively obese with each succeeding child.
+A woman usually gains at least 30 lbs of weight during pregnancy due to an increase in the adipose tissue which serves as a store for the demands of lactation.

-Obesity is a serious health hazard as the extra fats puts a strain on the heart, kidneys and liver as well as the large weight bearing joints such as the hips, knees and ankles, which ultimately shortens the life span.
-It has been said, ‘the longer the belt, the short the life.
-‘Overweight persons are susceptible to several diseases like coronary thrombosis, heart failure, high blood pressure, diabetes, arthritis, gout and liver and gal-bladder disorders.
+Obesity is a serious health hazard because the extra weight places a strain on the heart, kidneys, and liver as well as stressing the large weight-bearing joints of the hips, knees and ankles.
+This can ultimately shorten a person's lifespan.
+It has been said, ‘the longer the belt, the short the life.’

 Causes

-Obesity is sometimes also the result of disturbances of the thyroid or pituitary glands.
-But glandular disorders account for only about two per cent of the total incidence of obesity.
-In such persons, the basal metabolism rate is low and they keep gaining weight unless they take a low-calorie diet.
+Obesity is sometimes also the result of disturbances in the thyroid or pituitary glands.
+However, glandular disorders account for only about two percent of the total incidence of obesity.
+In such people, the basal metabolism rate is low or dysfunctional.

 Treatment